Skip to main content

 Is the property safe to use?

 Yes, the property is safe for people, animals and plants to be on and use.
-The cleanup project was completed in 2005, and DEQ and EPA continue long-term monitoring to ensure the cleanup remedy remains protective of human health and the environment as designed.
+The cleanup project was completed in 2005, and DEQ and EPA continue long-term monitoring to ensure the cleanup remedy remains protective of human health and the environment.

-How will DEQ ensure that the property will remain safe to use?
+How will DEQ ensure that the property remains safe to use?

 DEQ will continue long-term operations and maintenance of the sediment cap and groundwater monitoring.
-Any new property owner must follow all site restrictions, meet monitoring requirements and submit development plans to DEQ for review before construction.
-If construction activities damage the remedy, the property owner will be responsible for repairing it with DEQ oversight.
+Portland Botanical Gardens must follow all site restrictions, meet monitoring requirements and submit development plans to DEQ for review before any construction.
+If construction activities damage the remedy, Portland Botanical Gardens will be responsible for repairing it with DEQ oversight.

-The draft Prospective Purchaser Agreement requires Portland Botanical Gardens to take over a portion of the onsite operations and maintenance including maintenance of the riparian area vegetation, site security and ensuring that the upland cap is not disturbed.
+Portland Botanical Gardens is required to take over a portion of the onsite operations and maintenance including maintenance of the riparian area vegetation, site security and ensuring that the upland cap is not disturbed.

 What is a Prospective Purchaser Agreement?